OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![EODHD](https://user-images.githubusercontent.com/46355364/207849462-37471270-929a-45c5-a164-a84249b19231.png)

-Enter this string into the OpenBB SDK with:
+Enter this string into the OpenBB Platform with:

 ```console
 openbb.keys.eodhd(key = 'REPLACE_WITH_KEY', persist = True)